 Spaying and neutering is the only effective birth control option for pets.
 When you decide to spay or neuter your animal, you are part of the solution to fight the homeless pet population problem and reduce the number of healthy animals who face euthanasia in shelters.

 Your dog or cat sees many health benefits from being spayed or neutered.
-In males, neutering reduces the risk of prostate cancer and testicular tumors.
-In females, spaying reduces the chance a dog or cat will develop pyometra, a serious and life-threatening uterus infection.
+Neutered dogs and cats have less risk of prostate cancer and testicular tumors.
+Similarly, spayed dogs and cats are less likely to develop pyometra, a serious and life-threatening uterus infection.
 Females also benefit from a reduced chance of developing breast tumors if they are spayed.

 Behavioral benefits may also result from a pet being spayed or neutered.
 For example, animals in heat often roam outside of their yard to find a mate.
 If a dog or cat is spayed/neutered, they are more likely to stay in their yard or become a “homebody.”SCHEDULE AN APPOINTMENT